Email hosting for ecommerce: transactional email and shared support in one place

 Questions worth answering.

-Common questions about using SHIPMAIL for ecommerce email.
+Common questions about using Shipmail for ecommerce email.

 - Which plan fits a small ecommerce team?